asayers/tailsrv/README.md

   and it won't index into a compressed chunk.
 This means that it can't send data which is compressed in large chunks but indexable in small chunks.
   Kafka has a decent story for this, however - consider using that instead?
+* **Ad-hoc encryption**:  What if you don't have a VPN?
+You're going to have to encrypt/decrypt messages client-side.
+This is not a great situation (good luck achieving eg. forward secrecy).
+Ideally tailsrv should support encrypted sockets (TLS or noise sockets).
 * **Fancy authentication**:  So you want usernames and ACLs, huh?
 Sorry, we don't do those.
 Kafka has this feature though - use that instead?
 * **Exotic indexing**:  "Send me data starting at 9am this morning."
 Your log